How to save money quickly

 Tip: Pay more than the minimum monthly payment on any debt.
 Over time, the savings in interest alone will mount up and you’ll pay less over all.
 If you have more than one debt, pay off the highest interest ones first, then once cleared, use those payments to clear the smaller ones.

 2. Don’t be too risk averse

 When we say don’t be too risk averse in your 30s, we don’t mean going out and splashing your money around, we mean it’s ok to play a slightly riskier hand when it comes to investing.
 That’s because, even if an investment doesn’t perform as well as hoped, there’s time to recover.
 Investments, such as Kiwisaver, are a good example of how this works.
 Most Kiwisaver providers offer a range of funds, some will be designed to work best in the short term, others will be geared for longer terms.
-Take a look at the six BNZ Kiwisaver funds to get an idea of how this works in practice.

 Tip: Compound interest refers to the way savings can grow exponentially over the long term as interest is earned on top of interest.
 Even if you only save the same amount each week, because of the way compound interest works, the total will grow larger thanks to ever increasing interest earnings.